 Since 2009, MVP has dredged an average of 1,060,000 cubic yards annually at 32 locations using both federal and contract hydraulic and mechanical dredges.
 The Corps extensively plans and actively manages dredged material placement for the long term to maximize beneficial use, including habitat and recreation activities, and improve navigation safety, all while reducing dredging requirements.
 Since 2009, 100 percent of the material dredged was placed at beneficial use sites.

 Capacity at temporary sites is maintained by periodically unloading dredged material to permanent locations when available.
-The Corps awarded two such contracts recently with completion expected in 2019: unloading Lost Island (Pool 5) started September 2016; and unloading Corps Island (Pool 3) will start in July 2019.
+The Corps awarded two such contracts recently with completion expected in 2019: unloading Lost Island (Pool 5) started September 2016, and unloading Corps Island (Pool 3) started in September 2019.

 Additional long-term studies and plans are underway.
-Work on dredged material management plans for Pools 2, 4, 5, and 6 is continuing with public and agency outreach.
-In 2017, the Corps completed a channel management study in lower Pool 2.
-Construction of recommended improvements in Pool 2 began in 2018 with completion expected in 2020.
-The Corps initiated a channel management study in Pool 10 in 2017 and will complete the study in 2019.
+Work on dredged material management plans for pools 2, 4, 5 and 6 is continuing with public and agency outreach.
+Construction of recommended channel improvements in Pool 2 began in 2018 with completion expected in 2020.
+The Corps initiated a channel management study in Pool 10 in 2017 and will complete the study in 2020.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project via the Rivers and Harbors Act on July 3, 1930.
 Channel maintenance is 100 percent federally funded with the exception of short segments of the Mississippi River in Minneapolis and on the Minnesota River.
 Non-federal sponsors are responsible for furnishing dredged material placement sites on those segments.